 ACCOMMODATION & FACILITIES AT SINGITA SASAKWA LODGE:

-The new one-bedroom Hillside Suite also has a private plunge pool.
-Having opened in early June 2019, this option is positioned a short distance from the lodge and has its own access road.
+The one-bedroom Hillside Suite also has a private plunge pool.
+This option is positioned a short distance from the lodge and has its own access road.
 Its classic contemporary interiors include an en-suite bedroom for two, complete with African artwork, frameless floor-to-ceiling glass doors, and wide windows.
 Outside, you’ll find two extended wooden decks and a signature Singita bar-deli, as well as the pool.
 Guests will be able to dine privately, and they’ll enjoy the services of a private butler.
 The open-plan feel of the interiors/exteriors will be perfect for yoga, spa treatments, and couples’ massages.
 And safaris will be conducted in a private game vehicle, with allocated field guide.
-Something of a romantic retreat, Hillside Suite looks ideally suited to honeymooners or couples on a very special holiday!
+Something of a romantic retreat, Hillside Suite is ideally suited to honeymooners or couples on a very special holiday!

 In common with the guest cottages, the communal building at Sasakwa is English colonial in style.
 It’s a single-storey structure with stone columns and slate roofs, approached through a cobbled square with fountain, no less!
 Inside, you’ll find the drawing room, containing both a lounge and a bar, and featuring very comfortable seating, antique chests as coffee tables, a grand piano, and gorgeous chandeliers.
 Next door is the billiards room, with a marble fireplace and a bridge table!
 Delicious meals are enjoyed in Sasakwa’s dining room, which also has a marble fireplace.
 Typically of a Singita property, the food and drink here is very special indeed.
 Breakfasts comprise big buffets encompassing an extensive range of hot and cold options, while lunches involve three or even four courses from an à la carte menu.
 Afternoon tea is served on the lodge’s wide veranda, and you can tuck in to quiches, sandwiches, and tarts as well as traditional beverages.
 Dinner is a highly lavish affair, and always accompanied by well-chosen wine.
 Fortunately a well-equipped gym is available for any guest needing to work off a few calories!
 Sasakwa has a spa too, plus an elegant boutique and gallery where you can browse a lovely selection of arts and jewellery.
 Children can enjoy the playroom, with its own satellite television and DVD player.
 And there’s a sparkling swimming pool, fabulous for relaxing in between activities here.